Nikon D5000 vs Z6

 Review summary: Nikon D5000 vs Z6

 So how do things add up?
 Is there a clear favorite between the Nikon D5000 and the Nikon Z6?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Nikon D5000: